AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

-All values in this example (such as ``cpf``, ``lg10`` and ``ncf``) refer to colorspaces defined later the config, in the ``colorspaces`` section.
+All values in this example (such as ``cpf``, ``lg10`` and ``ncf``) refer to color spaces defined later the config, in the ``colorspaces`` section.